OLLIERANT/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 7:Write a program that prints the lowercase alphabet in reverse, followed by a new line.
 File 8:Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 File 9:Write a program that prints all possible combinations of single-digit numbers.
+File 10:Write a program that prints all possible different combinations of two digits.
+File 11:Write a program that prints all possible different combinations of three digits.
+File 12:Write a program that prints all possible combinations of two two-digit numbers.